convexengineering/gpkit/docs/source/debugging.rst

      y = Variable("y")
      m = Model(x**0.01 * y, [x*y >= 1])
      m.solve()

-While this model is very similar to the previous model, ``mosek`` is unable to solve this model and labels it as dual-feasible.

-Another common cause of dual-infeasability is a model applying pressure on a variable in an unexpected direction and pushing its value to either zero or infinity.
+Another common cause of dual-infeasability occurs when a constrain applys pressure on a variable in an unexpected direction and pushs its value to either zero or infinity.
 When this occurs, Mosek usually returns a final status of dual-infeasible while cvxopt will return a final solver status of unknown.
 A simple example is given below. ``x`` has no upper bound, and the objective is to minimize ``1/x``, so the solver pushes ``x`` towards infinitiy and returns dual infeasible.

  .. code-block:: python